Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I have always used a heat press, but Cricut recently sent me some of the new EasyPress 2 machines to try out.
 So I wanted to share some info about the EasyPress and then similarities and differences I’ve noticed between the two.

-The Cricut EasyPress 2 is a family of three different sized machines that give professional iron on results.
+The Cricut EasyPress 2 is a family of four different sized machines that give professional iron on results.
 The edge to edge heat plate will heat up quickly to 400F (like in under 4 minutes!).

 - 6″ x 7″ EasyPress 2 – Perfect for small crafts like napkins, onesies, cards, etc.